Personalization at Scale: Beyond {"{firstName}"}

 - Identify key data points: What personalization data matters most for your offering?

-- Create segment-specific templates: Pre-build templates for each industry/persona combination
+- Create segment-specific templates: Pre-build templates for each industry and persona combination

 - Develop research workflows: Where does your team find personalization data efficiently?